NextFTC/NextFTC-Docs-v1/src/guide/subsystems/lift.md

 Now, we must set our motor power to the `ControlSystem`'s output every loop.
 We can run code every loop by overriding the `periodic()` function.

+The reason we set the motor power in `periodic()` instead of in our commands is that the `ControlSystem` needs to be updated every loop to work properly.
+If we only set the motor power in our commands, the motor power would only be updated when a command is running, meaning once a command finishes, the motor power would stop being updated and thus remain at whatever it was last set to, pushing it past its target position.
+Putting it in `periodic()` also ensures that the feedforward is always being applied, which is important to counteract gravity.

 :::tabs key:code

 == Kotlin